alejandrotobonr/odin-recipes/README.md

 # odin-recipes
-New odyssey to reach my eternal goal: to program
+New odyssey to reach my eternal goal: to become in a really good programmer